Offlein/anjin/readme.md

 Requirements
 ------------
 This runs on Phaser v2.4.4.
 I've included it in the /lib directory.
 Probably I shouldn't do that...
 But I had to patch it.
+(See https://github.com/photonstorm/phaser/pull/2244)

-You need Bower to include easystarjs v0.2.3 and whatever else I add.
+You need [Bower](http://bower.io/) to include easystarjs v0.2.3, RequireJS, and whatever else I add.
 Run `bower install`

-You need TSD to include TypeScript definitions, if you want 'em.
+You need [TSD](http://definitelytyped.org/tsd/) to include TypeScript definitions, if you want 'em.
 Run `tsd install`

+Finally, this is all in TypeScript, so you'll need a [TypeScript compiler](http://www.typescriptlang.org/#Download).
+It should work just with the `tsc` command, because of the tsconfig.json file, but in case not...
+Run `tsc --module amd --target ES5 anjin.ts`

 How To Play
 -----------